-- Active sunlight controls include blinds, curtains, LCD (liquid crystal display) and other glass glazing systems.
-Blinds used in child care centers must be carefully crafted to prevent curious fingers from damaging them, and to keep the pull strings safely out of reach.
+Blinds, curtains, LCD (liquid crystal display), and other glass glazing systems.
+Blinds used in child care centers must be carefully crafted to prevent curious fingers from damaging them and to keep the pull strings safely out of reach.
 For example, some window manufacturers now provide windows with horizontal blinds and accordion shades located between the panes of glass, out of reach and requiring no cleaning.
 Roller blinds (shades) are sometimes used, but again must be designed with children in mind.
-Curtains are not commonly seen in child care settings because they are fragile and can be flammable. - Passive controls include exterior sunshades, building overhangs, or awnings which tend to reduce direct sunlight in the summer, and admit more in the winter (see figures below).
+Curtains are not commonly seen in child care settings because they are fragile and can be flammable.

+Exterior sunshades, building overhangs, or awnings.
+These tend to reduce direct sunlight in the summer, and admit more in the winter (see figures below).
 These elements moderate the heat associated with sunlight and complement interior heating and cooling needs.